xinqian-mit/API_Phonons/Readme.md

 #### SW_aSi_AFModel:<br />
 An example of computing amorphous silicon thermal conductivity using Allen-Feldman Theory.  <br />

+### EIM_AnHar_QHGK_NaCl:<br />
+Compute the thermal conductivity of EIM NaCl using quasi-harmonic Green Kubo relations (quantum version). phono3py needs to be activated to obtain phonon linewidths.
+The velocity matrix operators are computed the same way in the Allen-Feldman model.

 #### EIM_LattDyn_NaCl:<br />
 This gives example how we can interface lammps and phonopy to perform lattice dynamics based on the EIM potential supported by lammps.
 Thirdorder.py and Fourthorder.py are implemented with lammps code for computing FC3 and FC4.